 Children in Burundi + Cambodia are often imprisoned for petty crimes or crimes they did not commit.
 In Cambodia, children can be be held in adult prisons while awaiting trial, exposing them to serious risk, such as sexual/predatorial abuse.
 Poor, frightened + alone, these children have no legal counsel + nowhere to turn.
 The consequences are devastating.
 IBJ's Juvenile Justice project will give 250 children early access to a trained + compassionate lawyer.
 Give children the gift of justice!

 Over one million children globally are in detention for petty crimes.
 In many countries, children can be imprisoned as young as 8 years old + are subject to police torture to coerce confessions.
-85% of child inmates are incarcerated with adults + vulnerable to violence + sexual abuse.
+Sometimes child inmates are incarcerated with adults + vulnerable to violence + sexual abuse.
 The vast majority are poor + can not afford a lawyer.
 Without legal counsel, many will languish in pre-trial detention for months or years, with tragic life-long psychological + physical consequences.

 IBJ is a non-profit organization that gives the world's most marginalized, including children, early + free access to a lawyer.
 For example, 14 year old "Yash" was arrested by police for stealing fruit from a tree.
 To force a confession, police suspended him by his fingers, causing irreparable damage.
 IBJ's Juvenile Justice project will ensure that in Burundi, and Cambodia 250 boys + girls like Yash will have a lawyer's protection.
 Access to Justice saves!